Harbour Rocks Hotel Sydney - MGallery by Sofitel

 The hotel offers 59 rooms which offer modern style and also preserve the historic charm of the building and area.
 Set right in the heart of The Rocks district, it offers a quiet oasis just moments away from Sydney’s bustling harbourfront, and some of Australia’s most iconic attractions, including Sydney Harbour Bridge and Sydney Opera House.

 Discover the tranquillity of the garden terrace or relax in the exquisite lobby lounge and library.
 On the ground floor, you will find the sophisticated Eric’s Bar, specialising in boutique wines from across the globe.
-Scarlett restaurant is a combination of heritage charm and modern designs, providing a fine dining experience in a space steeped in history.
+Tayim Restaurant & Bar serves regional cuisine with a Middle-Eastern Influence, in an elegant dining room providing a fine dining experience in a space steeped in history.

 If your stay includes a weekend, be sure to visit the colourful Rocks Market that fills the cobblestoned lanes with more than 200 stalls selling fashion from emerging designers, street food and original art and crafts.